phbradley/conga/README.md

 CoNGA routines that fill these arrays are:
 * `conga.preprocess.read_data`: loads the GEX data into an `AnnData` object (here called `adata`); puts the TCR information into the `adata.obs` arrays;
-reads and stores the TCRdist kernel principal components in `adata.obsm` under the key `X_pca_tcr`.
+reads the TCRdist kernel principal components and stores them in `adata.obsm` under the key `X_pca_tcr`.
 Eliminates cells without paired TCR information.
 * `conga.preprocess.filter_and_scale`: sets up the `adata.raw` object, does
 some typical single-cell filtering and preprocessing.